cappuccinotm/dastracker/README.md

-# dastracker
+# Autotasker

-Tool for migrating tasks from some task tracker to another task tracker
+A tool for migrating tasks from one task tracker into another.